 Department:Division of Undergraduate Education and Student Success Appointment Type and Duration:Regular, Ongoing Salary:$40,000 - $50,000 per year Compensation Band:OS-OA04-Fiscal Year 2018-2019 FTE:1.0 Number of Openings: 24

 The University of Oregon is poised to embark on an exciting new mission to bolster our students’ academic, professional, and personal success.
-We have developed a new coordinated, holistic advising model and we are looking for committed, diverse, and talented professionals to join us!
+We have developed a new coordinated, holistic advising model and we are looking for committed, diverse and talented professionals to join us!

 Our new integrated academic and career model will focus student advising around one of six central themes called “Flight Paths.”
-Each thematic Flight Path will guide students in exploring and planning the academic and career paths aligned with their values, skills, and interests.
+Each thematic Flight Path will guide students in exploring and planning their academic and career paths aligned with their values, skills, and interests.
 We are excited to launch this proven approach to enhancing the advising experience for our students while supporting their timely graduation from the University and preparation for their careers.
 We want you to be a part of it!

 Application Review Begins April 1, 2019; position open until filled

 Special Instructions to Applicants Complete applications include the following: